Astros vs. Yankees: Betting Trends, Records ATS, Home/Road Splits

 Astros Recent Betting Performance

-- Over the past 10 games, the Astros have been named underdog just one time and came away with a win in that contest.

-- In their previous 10 matchups with a total posted by oddsmakers, the Astros and their foes are 5-5-0 when it comes to hitting the over.

-- The Astros have had a spread set in one of their past 10 games, and they have not covered the spread each time.
+- The Astros have played as the favorite in seven of their past 10 games and have won five of those contests.

 Astros Betting Records & Stats

-- The Astros have been chosen as underdogs in 29 games this year and have walked away with the win 16 times (55.2%) in those games.

-- Houston is 16-13 this season when entering a game as the underdog by -110 or more on the moneyline.

-- The Astros have an implied victory probability of 52.4% according to the moneyline set for this matchup.
+- The Astros have won 43 of the 72 games they were the moneyline favorite this season (59.7%).

-- Games involving Houston have gone over the total set by sportsbooks in 53 of 109 chances this season.

-- In 16 games with a line this season, the Astros have a mark of 8-8-0 against the spread.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!